patricklafrance/wmfnext-shell/README.md

 ```
 </details>

-> **Note**
->
 > If you are using a [CommonJS](https://en.wikipedia.org/wiki/CommonJS) Webpack configuration file, import the `createHostPlugin()` function from `wmfnext-remote-loader/webpack.cjs` instead.

-You probably noticed that the [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin) is created by the  `createHostPlugin()` function.
+You probably noticed that the `ModuleFederationPlugin` is created by the `createHostPlugin()` function.

-This is an utility function provided by the shell to help configure the federation plugin and enforce the shell conventions.
+This is an utility function provided by the shell to help configure the federation plugin by enforcing the shell conventions and adding the mandatory shared dependencies.

-The `createHostPlugin()` function accept as it's first parameter the name of the application and as a second parameter a `package.json` configuration.
+The `createHostPlugin(moduleName, packageJson)` function accept as it's first parameter the name of the application and as a second parameter a `package.json` configuration.
 At build time, the function will parse the package configuration in search of the version of the mandatory shared dependencies of the shell.

 > Mandatory shared dependencies are libraries like [react](https://reactjs.org/), react-dom, [react-router-dom](https://reactrouter.com/) and the shell itself.

-The `createHostPlugin()` function also accept a third parameter, an object literal used to specify options.
-One of those option is a `sharedDependencies` object to add other shared dependencies that are specific to your application, like a design system library.
+The `createHostPlugin(moduleName, packageJson, options)` function also accept a third parameter, an object literal used to specify options.
+One of those option is a `sharedDependencies` object.
+With this object, you can specify additional shared dependencies that are specific to your application, like a design system library.

 If the `requiredVersion` of a shared dependency is not specified, the `createHostPlugin()` function will try to resolve the dependency version from the provided package configuration.

-The `sharedDependencies` object support the same syntax as the ModuleFederationPlugin [`shared` object](https://webpack.js.org/plugins/module-federation-plugin/#sharing-hints) minus the `version` property.
+The `sharedDependencies` object support the same syntax as the `ModuleFederationPlugin` [shared object](https://webpack.js.org/plugins/module-federation-plugin/#sharing-hints) minus the `version` property.

 ```js
 export default {